 A slang term for the flowers of a cannabis plant.
 Although the word “bud” has a technical meaning in plant biology that has nothing to do with cannabis, in the weed growing world the term bud is used almost exclusively to refer to the female flowers of a cannabis plant.
 As such, even though the terms “bud” or “buds” isn’t technically correct, it’s often used interchangeably with “flowers” or even “weed”.

 A calyx (sometimes called a bract) is part of a female cannabis flower (picture and diagram).
 What we think of as cannabis “buds” or “flowers” are actually a collection of “calyxes” crowded together and on top of each other.
 If we weren’t harvesting them for their psychoactive effects, calyxes would become the homes to any seeds your plant produces after being pollinated.

-“Cannabinoids” are cannabis-specific compounds which produce psychoactive and physical effects.
+“Cannabinoids” are cannabis-specific compounds that produce psychoactive and physical effects.
 Are you familiar with THC or CBD?
 Those are just two of the many, many cannabinoids naturally produced by cannabis plants.

 Also known as weed, marijuana, ganja, Mary Jane, and about a million other names, cannabis is the awesome psychoactive plant you’re here to learn about.
 Also known as “Cannabis Sativa”, “Cannabis Indica”, or “Cannabis Ruderalis”, humans have been using this plant for at least 2,500 years!

 As you may have guessed by the name, cannabutter or “magic butter” is regular butter infused with the effects of cannabis.
 This is usually accomplished by cooking the weed and butter together, then straining out the used weed.